 If necessary, an attorney can advocate on your behalf during a formal hearing with the Maryland Workers’ Compensation Commission.
 Your lawyer can also appeal an adverse ruling should that happen.

-How Long Do You Have to Report an Injury?
+How Long Do You Have to Report a Work-Related Injury?

 Under Maryland’s workers’ compensation system, you have 10 days to report a work accident to your employer in order to ensure that you receive the maximum benefits you are entitled to.
 If you know that you’ve been injured in a work accident and fail to report the accident to your employer within 10 days, your employer may be entitled to deny any workers’ compensation claim you later make.